cloudoi-kuku/sturgis/docs/deployment/COMPLETE-DEPLOYMENT-GUIDE.md

 ## Overview

-The Project Configuration Tool is a **fully self-contained, AI-powered web application** for managing Microsoft Project XML files.
+The Sturgis Project is a **fully self-contained, AI-powered web application** for managing Microsoft Project XML files.
 Everything runs in Docker containers with **zero external dependencies**.

 ### Key Features